juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

 I have used smaller with 1 CPU and 10GB of disk.
 So fare no issues.

 ### Enabling disk UUID on virtual machines
+further down in the doc **Govc commandline tool** topic I am discussion how to use a commandline tool in Ubuntu to do the above config!

 disk.EnableUUID=1
     - Power off the guest.